-Born in Poland, Lukas Jakobski studied at the Royal College of Music, and was a member of the Jette Parker Young Artist Programme at the Royal Opera House, Covent Garden, where his roles included Angelotti Tosca, Pietro Simon Boccanegra and The King Aïda.
+Born in Poland, Lukas Jakobski studied at the Royal College of Music, and was a member of the Jette Parker Young Artist Programme at the Royal Opera House, Covent Garden, where his roles included Angelotti Tosca, Pietro Simon Boccanegra (performances now available on DVD) and The King Aïda.
 He has returned to sing Greek Captain Les Troyens, Don Profondo Il viaggio a Reims and Pistol Falstaff.

-Elsewhere, his engagements have included Britten Church Parables with the Mahogany Opera Group, Abbot Curlew River, Voice of Neptune Idomeneo and Pietro Simon Boccanegra at the Opéra de Lyon, Hobson Peter Grimes at the Theater an der Wien, Zuniga Carmen and Colline La bohème for Glyndebourne On Tour, Polyphemus Acis and Galatea for Iford Arts, Zbigniew The Haunted Manorfor the Polish National Opera, Nettuno / Antinoo / Tempo Il ritorno d’Ulisse at the Drottnikgnholms Slottsteater, Don Basilio Il barbiere di Siviglia for Grange Park Opera and Truffaldino Ariadne auf Naxos for the Warsaw Philharmonic.
+Elsewhere, his engagements have included Britten Church Parables with the Mahogany Opera Group, Abbot Curlew River, Voice of Neptune Idomeneo and Pietro Simon Boccanegra at the Opéra de Lyon, Hobson Peter Grimes at the Theater an der Wien, Zuniga Carmen and Colline La bohème for Glyndebourne On Tour, Polyphemus Acis and Galatea for Iford Arts, Zbigniew The Haunted Manor for the Polish National Opera, Nettuno / Antinoo / Tempo Il ritorno d’Ulisse at the Drottningholms Slottsteater, The Commendatore Don Giovanni for the Nederlandse Reisopera, Don Basilio Il barbiere di Siviglia for Grange Park Opera and Truffaldino Ariadne auf Naxos for the Warsaw Philharmonic.
 For Dutch National Opera, he has sung The Captain Manon Lescaut, Tall Englishman The Gambler, The Cook The Love of Three Oranges and The Doctor Macbeth.

 Lukas Jakobski has performed widely in concert, his engagements including Nettuno / Antinoo / Il Tempo Il ritorno d’Ulisse with the Academy of Ancient Music, Panthée / Narbal Les Troyens and Herald Otello with the London Symphony Orchestra, Pistol Falstaff with the City of Birmingham Symphony Orchestra, Messiah with the Irish Baroque Orchestra and the Turku Philharmonic Orchestra, Solomon with the Kymi Sinfonietta and Pulcinella with the Ulster Orchestra.

-Current engagements include Apprentice Wozzeck and Peter Quince A Midsummer Night’s Dream at the Theater an der Wien, Hobson Peter Grimes at the Palau de les Arts, Valencia, Don Cassandro La finta semplice for Classical Opera and Messiah with the Nederlandse Reisopera.
+Recent engagements have included Apprentice Wozzeck and Peter Quince A Midsummer Night’s Dream at the Theater an der Wien, Hobson Peter Grimes at the Palau de les Arts, Valencia, Don Cassandro La finta semplice for Classical Opera and Messiah with the Nederlandse Reisopera.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.